-3.1 The pointcuts lock() and unlock()
+The pointcuts lock() and unlock() 3.1

 When writing a concurrent Java program, a programmer has nowadays multiple ways to implement a locking policy.
 For example with Java 5, Sun introduced the new library java.util.concurrent, which exposes classes like ReentrantLock.
-Figure 2 shows a code stub taken from Sun's documentation of this class.
-As one can see, locking is done explicitly using this class, by calling the lock() method.
-A lock can be released by calling unlock().
+A programmer locks and unlocks instances of ReentrantLock by invoking methods on the lock itself.
+The programmer can easily intercept such events using AspectJ's method call pointcuts.